braceio/localdev/README.md

   - `curl: (52) Empty reply from server`

-    See the discussion below about previous installations.
+    See the discussion below about previous installations below.

-- If you previously configured your mac with Bind or dnsmasq, you'll have to disable those services.
+- If you previously installed Bind or dnsmasq, you may have to disable those services.

   Unload bind: